clundstedt225/Asteroids247/README.md

 # MonoGame Asteroids
 This was a final personal capstone project for AGGP 247 (Math & Physics for Game Programmers)

+For our final project, we were allowed to choose a simple game to recreate.
+This allowed us to apply what we had learned in the course, and I chose to recreate the classic Atari game Asteroids.

 ## Project Tools & Languages
 - MonoGame Framework: https://www.monogame.net/